How to Install GParted on Ubuntu 26.04, 24.04 and 22.04

 GParted Shows No Disks or Partitions

 Close GParted and relaunch it using sudo gparted from the terminal.
-If launching from the applications menu, ensure you enter your password when the authentication prompt appears.
-Verify you have root access by checking that all connected drives appear in the device dropdown menu at the top-right of the GParted window.
+If launching from the applications menu, enter your password when the authentication prompt appears, then check that connected drives appear in the device dropdown menu at the top-right of the GParted window.

 Cannot Modify a Mounted GParted Partition

 For system partitions like your root filesystem (/), you cannot unmount them while Ubuntu is running.
-Instead, boot from a GParted Live USB or Ubuntu installation media, select “Try Ubuntu,” and launch GParted from there to modify system partitions.
+Boot from GParted Live or Ubuntu Desktop installation media, choose a live session, and launch GParted there to modify the inactive system disk.
+If GParted is missing from a custom live environment, install it temporarily in that session before changing partitions.

 GParted Operations Queue Not Applying